Testing Causality in Scientific Modelling Software: Causal Testing Framework

 Collectively, the components of the CTF enable the application of graphical CI techniques to testing activities that concern the causal effect of some intervention.
-In theory, the CTF should therefore provide the following advantages over existing solutions: \begin{compactenum} \item The ability to derive test outcomes \emph{experimentally} (by strategic model executions) and \emph{observationally} (by applying CI techniques to past execution data).
-In a testing context, this would enable the tester to not only run test cases on the system directly, but also to infer test outcomes \emph{retrospectively} from existing test data. \item The ability to identify and adjust for confounding bias in observational data using a causal DAG.
+In theory, the CTF should therefore provide the following advantages over existing solutions: \begin{compactenum} \item The ability to derive test outcomes \emph{experimentally}\footnote{We use the term `experimental' loosely here; the CTF performs a quasi-experiment in which the SUT is executed with a pair of input configurations that isolate the causal effect of the intervention on the output.
+Specifically, the SUT is executed twice: once using the pre-intervention configuration and once using the post-intervention configuration.
+This is repeated multiple times for non-deterministic systems.} (by strategic model executions that isolate a particular cause-effect relationship by design) and \emph{observationally} (by applying CI techniques to past execution data). \item The ability to identify and adjust for confounding bias in observational data using a causal DAG.
 From a testing perspective, this effectively relaxes the experimental conditions ordinarily required to reach causal conclusions.
 Namely, the need for carefully controlled, unbiased test data. \item The ability to derive \emph{counterfactual} test outcomes using appropriate statistical models.
 This would enable testers to infer how the model would likely behave, had it been run under a different parameterisation.
 Therefore, where practical constraints preclude further executions of the SUT, counterfactual inference can offer a cost-effective alternative. \end{compactenum}

-In \Cref{sec:case-studies}, we apply the CTF to a series of real-world scientific models to explore the extent to which these advantages are realised in a testing context.
-Furthermore, we demonstrate how, collectively, the aforementioned advantages can offer an efficient approach for exploratory testing \cite{itkonen2005exploratory, lin2018exploratory} of scientific modelling software.
+In \Cref{sec:case-studies}, we apply the CTF to a series of real-world scientific models to understand how a modeller can leverage these advantages in a testing context to improve the efficiency and applicability of metamorphic testing; a state-of-the-art approach for testing scientific modelling software.